 Episode 2: Why is it important to teach with intangible cultural heritage?

-Through this video one learns that introducing living heritage elements in lessons does not only bring the school and the community together to participate in youth education, but it also contributes to safeguarding living heritage for the future generation.
+Through this video, we learn that introducing living heritage elements into school lessons not only brings the school and the community closer together, but it also contributes to safeguarding living heritage for future generations.

 Episode 3: I’m a teacher.
 How can I integrate living heritage elements in my lessons?